 The necessary primary data in the RAD model is gathered via workshops, focus groups, and early prototype demos as well as by reusing existing prototypes.

-The functional modules in the RAD SDLC model are developed in parallel as prototypes and are integrated to deliver the complete product fast.
+The functional modules in the RAD software development life cycle model are developed in parallel as prototypes and are integrated to deliver the complete product fast.
 Developed prototypes are likely to be reusable.